-- The scanner runs automatically when you unlock your device. - It scans any running system processes and all onboard files (compressed and uncompressed). - It reports and cleans any malware it finds. - The scanner will automatically update itself before each scan to protect you from the latest malware threats. - An update requires an internet connection. - Ensure a minimum of 135 MB of free space on the device to accommodate the downloaded malware signature files. - Your first update may take a long time to download, depending on your internet connection. - The date of the last update is displayed onscreen. - If the scanner becomes too far out of date, it will need to download a large file to bring it back up-to-date.
+- The scanner runs automatically when you unlock your device. - It scans all onboard files (compressed and uncompressed). - It will report and delete any detected malware. - (Optional) If your SafeConsole administrator has enabled Quarantine, it may quarantine any malware it finds.
+See Restoring or Deleting a Quarantine File for more information. - The scanner will automatically update itself before each scan to protect you from the latest malware threats. - An update requires an internet connection.
+Ensure a minimum of 135 MB of free space on the device to accommodate the downloaded malware signature files. - Your first update may take a long time to download, depending on your internet connection. - The date of the last update is displayed onscreen. - If the scanner becomes too far out of date, it will need to download a large file to bring it back up to date.